BS in Engineering Technology

 Student working with lab equipment

-Students graduate from the engineering technology major ready to take on modern engineering challenges in industry and society.
-Graduates are essential skilled innovators and leaders supporting sustainability, infrastructure and resources that advance progress through the applied practice of engineering.
-You will find them working in diverse roles in manufacturing, automation, field-service, systems engineering, transportation, peace engineering, technical sales and just about anywhere you find engineers.
-As experts in bringing designs from theory into reality, these professionals apply cross-disciplinary expertise to real-world problem-solving and implementation.
+Students graduate with an engineering technology degree ready to take on modern engineering challenges in industry and society.
+Engineering technology professionals are skilled innovators and leaders supporting sustainability, infrastructure and resources that advance progress through the applied practice of engineering.
+Careers include working diverse roles in manufacturing, automation, field-service, systems engineering, transportation, peace engineering, technical sales and just about anywhere you find engineers.

-Drexel Engineering combines immersive coursework that bridges design and technical application taught by faculty with field expertise.
+Drexel Engineering's immersive coursework bridges design and technical application is taught by leading faculty with field expertise.
 You will gain invaluable experiential learning through co-op, a capstone senior design project and opportunities to put your knowledge into practice so that you are ready to start a career making an immediate impact.

 Apply Now